Likud: Culture

 Likud generally advocates free enterprise and nationalism, but it has sometimes compromised these ideals in practice, especially as its constituency has changed.
 Its support for populist economic programs are at odds with its free enterprise tradition, but are meant to serve its largely nationalistic, lower-income voters in small towns and urban neighborhoods.

 On religion and state, Likud has a moderate stance, and supports the preservation of status quo.
 With time, the party has played into the traditional sympathies of its voter base, though the origins and ideology of Likud are secular.
 Religious parties have come to view it as a more comfortable coalition partner than Labor.

 Likud promotes a revival of Jewish culture, in keeping with the principles of Revisionist Zionism.
 Likud emphasizes such Israeli nationalist themes as the use of the Israeli flag and the victory in the 1948 Arab–Israeli War.
-In July 2018, Likud lawmakers backed controversial Nation-State bill into law which declaring Israel as 'nation-state of the Jewish people'.
+In July 2018, Likud lawmakers voted a controversial Nation-State bill into law which declares Israel as the "nation-state of the Jewish people".

 Likud publicly endorses press freedom and promotion of private sector media, which has grown markedly under governments Likud has led.
 A Likud government headed by Ariel Sharon, however, closed the popular right-wing pirate radio station Arutz Sheva ("Channel 7").
 Arutz Sheva was popular with the Jewish settler movement and often criticised the government from a right-wing perspective.

 Historically, the Likud and its pre-1948 predecessor, the Revisionist movement advocated secular nationalism.
 However, the Likud's first prime minister and long-time leader Menachem Begin, though secular himself, cultivated a warm attitude to Jewish tradition and appreciation for traditionally religious Jews—especially from North Africa and the Middle East.
 This segment of the Israeli population first brought the Likud to power in 1977.
 Many Orthodox Israelis find the Likud a more congenial party than any other mainstream party, and in recent years also a large group of Haredim, mostly modern Haredim, joined the party and established the Haredi faction in the Likud.